weberlab-hhu/Helixer/docs/training.md

 - include more and _more diverse_ species to boost performance (current performant released models were trained on many dozens of species)
 - include only higher quality annotations to boost performance
-- wrestle with the obvious trade off between the proceeding two points...
+- wrestle with the obvious tradeoff between the proceeding two points...

 Trial and error has been a major part of the training process, particularly for species selection.
 Eventually we automated that